Collaborators With Capitalist Crimes

-What did the news media provide us during this time of the 9/11 terrorist attack crisis?
+What did the news media provide us during the time of the 9/11 attack crisis?
 Primarily:

 - A frenzy of 200% Americanism and jingoistic sabre rattling